Military Exchanges Join Forces at Electronics Expo

+Electronics are among the best sellers at military exchanges, both in store and online.
+Top selling items include computers, TVs, video game consoles, headphones and home audio.
+Last year, electronics accounted for $1.1 billion in sales across all military exchanges.

+The military exchanges have a history of working jointly to bring the best tastes of home to servicemembers and their families.
+At the ME3, associates from all four military exchanges will learn about the newest products and selling techniques from nearly 70 vendors, including Apple, Samsung, Sony, LG and more, just in time for the critical holiday selling season.

-For the fifth straight year, military exchanges are synching up to bring the hottest electronics to Army, Air Force, Space Force, Marine Corps, Navy and Coast Guard exchanges.
+Facebook-friendly version: For the fifth straight year, military exchanges are synching up to bring the hottest electronics to Army, Air Force, Space Force, Marine Corps, Navy and Coast Guard exchanges.
+Read more: https://wp.me/p9Q7PG-2tN

 |Date Taken: